mathiasverraes/15yearsddd/manuscript/vladik-khononov/essay-2.md

 ## Conclusion

-I’d like to conclude this essay with a quote by one of our time’s brightest minds.
+I’d like to conclude this essay with a quote from one of the brightest minds of our time:

 > “If I had an hour to solve a problem I'd spend 55 minutes thinking about  the problem and 5 minutes thinking about solutions” - Albert Einstein